czetsuya/lab-microservice-spring-aws/README.md

-# Microservice Architecture with Spring
+# Inter-Microservice Communication with OpenFeign using AWS AppMesh

 Microservice is a service-oriented architecture where an application is deployed as a collection of loosely-coupled services.
 The goal is to make each service independent, fine-grained, scalable and flexible which allows faster